What does digital camera resolution mean

 One common misconception about digital camera resolution is that a higher resolution always means better image quality.
 While it is true that higher resolution cameras can capture more detail, other factors such as sensor size, lens quality, and image processing also play a significant role in determining the overall image quality.

-See also Best digital camera offers uk
+See also Best rechargeable aa 2500 batteries for digital camera

 Another misconception is that you need the highest resolution camera available for all types of photography.
 In reality, the resolution needed depends on the intended use of the images.
 For example, if you primarily share photos on social media or view them on a computer screen, a lower resolution camera may be sufficient.
 On the other hand, if you plan to print large posters or crop images heavily, a higher resolution camera would be more suitable.